British Rail Class 16: Operation

 Upon their completion, all ten Class 16 locomotives (numbered D8400–D8409) were delivered to Devons Road depot, Bow, North-east London on the London Midland Region of British Railways between May and September 1958.
 There, the type underwent evaluation against the rival designs, but were promptly relocated to nearby Stratford depot on the Eastern Region, where they remained for the rest of their operating lives.
 The allocation of all ten locomotives in October 1967 was Stratford.

 The results of the evaluation were not positive for the type, thus no further Class 16s were ever produced.
 While the Class 15s also suffered problems with the Paxman engines, these were worse on Class 16 because inadequate ventilation resulted in frequent engine seizures.
-Another problem was coolant contamination of the oil, due to cylinder head failure.
+Another problem was coolant contaminating the fuel oil which happened when the cylinder head broke.
 They were fitted with a non-standard type of electro-mechanical control equipment (coded "red circle" by BR) which was prone to failure, and they could not operate in multiple with locomotives fitted with the more common electro-pneumatic ("blue star") controls.